-Chutiluk Vilaib, an Application Developer in Diethelm’s Thailand office shares what made his first trip to Cambodia’s awe-inspiring Angkor Wat stand out.
+Chutiluk Vilaib, an Application Developer in Diethelm’s Thailand office shares what made her first trip to Cambodia’s awe-inspiring Angkor Wat stand out.

 What began with a question from a close friend – “Hey, have you ever been to Angkor Wat?” –resulted in our unforeseen journey to Cambodia in the summer of 2016.
 Even though the trip was decided on a whim, we knew we wanted to see one of the greatest World Heritage sites, Angkor Wat.
 Particularly since my friend and I are Buddhist, we didn’t want to miss visiting the largest temple complex in the world!